Linear acceleration emission of pulsar relativistic streaming instability and interacting plasma bunches

-Several effects can hinder wave generation and propagation.
-We assume that the emission frequency is higher than the absorption edge frequency of the surrounding plasma.
-The absorption effects do not significantly restrain the emission of electromagnetic waves.
-This is an advantage of the plasma bunch interaction model over the relativistic beam instability mechanism because the bunch density is higher than the density of the surrounding medium.
-Another possibility is that the electromagnetic waves are already initially absorbed.
-When the absorbing plasma reaches an arbitrary saturation level, its dispersion properties, however, may change.
-Thus, the absorption may decrease when the saturation energy level is reached.
-We also neglect spatial profiles perpendicular to the magnetic field.
-The emission is simultaneously provided by several sources; the emitted waves might mutually cancel out by interference.
+We neglected spatial profiles perpendicular to the magnetic field.
+The emission was also provided simultaneously by several sources; the emitted waves might mutually cancel out by interference.
 However, we can assume that the typical emission angle width of one region is significantly smaller than the typical observed half-width pulse profile of the main pulse.
-Hence, each emission source may emit without interference with others into different angles given by its position in the magnetosphere.
-Thus, while the observed flux at a given time may come from only one single coherent source, the total observed pulse profile is formed by several emission sources.
+Hence, each emission source might emit without interference with others into a different angle given by the position of the emission region in the magnetosphere.
+Thus, while the observed flux might come from only one coherent source at a given time, the total observed pulse profile is formed by many emission sources.